idris-lang/Idris2/docs/source/tutorial/interfaces.rst

     Main> m_add (Just 82) Nothing
     Nothing

-The translation of ``do`` notation is entirely syntactic, so there is no need for the ``(>>=)`` and ``(>>)`` operators to be those defined in the ``Monad`` interface.
+The translation of ``do``-notation is entirely syntactic, so there is no need for the ``(>>=)`` and ``(>>)`` operators to be those defined in the ``Monad`` interface.
 In general, Idris will try to disambiguate which operators you mean based on their type.
-However, you can explicitly specify the source module using qualified ``do`` notation.
+However, you can explicitly specify the source module using qualified ``do``-notation.
 For example:

 .. code-block:: idris